defenseunicorns-labs/uds-rke2-demo/docs/deploy-uds-on-rke2.md

 ##### VM Requirements

-Aside from the system requiremenents mentioned in the prerequisites, you will need to provision a VM running a Linux instance [compatible with RKE2](https://docs.rke2.io/install/requirements#operating-systems).
+Aside from the system requirements mentioned in the prerequisites, you will need to provision a VM running a Linux instance [compatible with RKE2](https://docs.rke2.io/install/requirements#operating-systems).
 Additionally, this tutorial assumes the following network configuration:
 - The VM has its own IP and is accessible to the host machine by both SSH and HTTPS
-  - Recommend either a shared network or bridge setup (hypervisor port forwarding can also be useful but is often unncessary)
+  - Recommend either a shared network or bridge setup (hypervisor port forwarding can also be useful but is often unnecessary)
 - Ability to configure DNS resolution (often done by modifying `/etc/hosts`)